-07 Jul Home tech for overall well being
+07 Jul Home Tech for overall well being

-7 new parameters to evaluate home tech
+Seven new parameters to evaluate home tech

 Technology today is so intuitive that it enters our lives seamlessly and we don’t even blink.
 After the tipping point, it enters our space with an exponential factor.
-With the coming of Internet of Things, technology will touch every aspect of our life.
+With the coming of the Internet of Things, technology will touch every aspect of our life.

 You might be using Alexa, Roomba, Echo, Nest or more products, how did you decide to make a purchase decision.
 What if you look at all new parameters to make your buying decision or evaluate a purchase?
 If you are an early adopter, chances of you loving the experience in some way or other.
 From the wellness perspective, we recommend you to consider the following: